PathoGenOmics-Lab/VIPERA/README.md

   null
 ```

-You may also provide these information through the `--config` parameter.
+You may also provide this information through the `--config` parameter.

 Setting `CONTEXT_FASTA` to `null` will enable the automatic download of sequences
 from the GISAID SARS-CoV-2 database